chaoss/metrics/activity-metrics/contributor-diversity.md

 group by projects.id
 ```

-###  GHTorrent: Alternately, using the "company" field in the users table instead of the organization:
+###  AUGUR: Alternately, using the "company" field in the users table instead of the organization:

 ```SQL
 SELECT count(distinct company) as num_companies, projects.name as project_name, url